technyon/nuki_hub/README.md

 - Nuki Hub is compiled against all ESP32 models with Wi-Fi and Bluetooh Low Energy (BLE) which are supported by ESP-IDF 5.1.4 and Arduino Core 3.0.1.
 - Tested stable builds are provided for the ESP32, ESP32-S3 and ESP32-C3.
 - Support for the ESP32-C6 is ***HIGHLY*** experimental.
 Expect frequent crashes, especially when running Nuki Hub paired as an app (when not using in Hybrid mode).
 Pairing is also not supported yet and needs to be done manually on the /advanced page of the web configurator.
+- The ESP32-Solo1 is not supported by ESP-IDF 5.1 and as such can't be build using Arduino Core 3 and ESP-IDF 5.1.
+Untested build against Arduino Core 2.0.14 and ESP-IDF 4.4 are provided.

 <b>Not supported ESP32 devices:</b>
-- The ESP32-Solo1 is not supported by ESP-IDF 5.1 and as such is currently not supported, starting with Nuki Hub 8.36.
-Support might be added back in the future.
 - The ESP32-S2 has no BLE and as such can't run Nuki Hub.
 - The ESP32-H2 has no Wi-FI and Nuki Hub is not compiled against this target because of this (at this time).